-Recreational Boating Accidents and Fatalities in Oregon
+Recreational Boating Incident and Fatalities in Oregon

 Boaters need to make sure they have the necessary skill and required equipment for the waters they enter.
 While accidents happen for a variety of reasons, 85-90% or more of fatalities could be prevented if the victims wore life jackets

 Special skill is required of boaters to safely navigate the inherent dangers in rivers and crossing coastal bars.

-Educated boaters are safer boaters.
+Educated boaters are safer.